-In September, 1967, a revised college calendar and revised graduation requirements were introduced.
-The calendar was changed from the traditional two-semester plan to the 4-1-4 plan, consisting of two semesters, each approximately four months in length, plus a one-month interim term.
-Typically, during each of the two semesters a student takes four courses, each of equal academic value, and during the interim he takes one.
+In September, 1967, both a revised college calendar and revised graduation requirements will be in effect.
+The calendar will be changed from the traditional two-semester plan to the 4-1-4 plan, consisting of two semesters, each approximately four months in length, plus a one-month interim term.
+Typically, during each of the two semesters a student will take four courses, each of equal academic value, and during the interim he will take one.
 It is anticipated that as part of the 4-1-4 program an honors program will be established for the superior student and a special program of assistance for students admitted on probation.

-Students entering Calvin College in September, 1967, or later will be required to meet the graduation requirements of the 4-1-4 program.
-Students enrolled at Calvin College prior to September, 1967, have the option of graduating under the requirements either of the 4-1-4 program or of the program under which they first enrolled.
+Students entering Calvin College in September, 1967 or later will be required to meet the graduation requirements of the 4-1-4 program.
+Students enrolled at Calvin College prior to September, 1967 have the option of graduating under the requirements either of the 4-1-4 program or of the program under which they first enrolled.
 However, a student must meet all of the requirements of the program under which he elects to graduate.
-Students enrolled in Calvin College prior to September, 1967, and wishing to graduate under the requirements of an earlier program should refer to the appendix, page 107, and consult with their adviser or the registrar.
+Students enrolled in Calvin College prior to September, 1967 and wishing to graduate under the requirements of an earlier program should refer to the appendix, page 100, and consult with their adviser or the registrar.